lucianodainic/lucianodainic.github.io/_posts/2022-06-20-face-recognition-algorithms-comparison-analysis.markdown

 ---
 layout: post
-title: "Pattern Recognition on ORL database.
+title: "Face Recognition on ORL database.
 Algorithms implementation and analysis."
 excerpt: "ORL is a simple database of human faces.
 It is a great collection of data to test some recognition algorithms on and analyse their performance."
 ---

-The [ORL pattern-recognition](https://github.com/lucianodainic/pattern-recognition) project comprises several machine learning algorithms on different levels of complexity.
+The [ORL face-recognition](https://github.com/lucianodainic/face-recognition) project comprises several machine learning algorithms on different levels of complexity.
 In order to keep up with their following description we need some notations and prior explanation:

 - ORL database contains 10 photos of 40 distinct persons.
 - The size of each image is 92x112 pixels, with 256 grey levels per pixel.